With my son, Huck. Photo credit: Kate Brown

-Lifestyle and advertising photographer based in New York City and Boston.
+Lifestyle and advertising photographer based in Boston and New York City.

 I was born in Farmington, CT three months shy of the 80s.
 I share a birthday (and common thread) with a few notable people: Caravaggio (master of chiaroscuro), Ed Sullivan (variety, good hair), Bam Margera (great balance) and Mira Sorvino (long legs).
 I am fluid in the art of creative solutions, which comes in handy on set.
 When I was five, my parents enticed me and my older brother to pick up our yard by offering ten cents a stick.
 My older brother gathered an impressive pile but the financial reward was mine; I had broken all of my sticks into multiple pieces.
 Brilliant.
 With my earnings, I bought a pogo ball and a polaroid camera.